homelight/swan-form/README.md

 * [x] Make all field types avaiable
 * [ ] Don't bind so many functions
 * [x] Handle radio buttons appropriately
+* [ ] Put in an escape hatch not to handle state (this is possibly good for complex fields made up of multiple Field components that also use `asField`)

 ### Generic Form

 * [ ] Sort out lifecycle methods on submit
+* [ ] Fix problems with reset in AddressField (as proof of concept)

 ### Slider

 * [ ] Get a better slider API
+* [ ] consider React.cloneChildren for slides
 * [ ] Make slider more responsive
 * [ ] Allow for `enter` to let the slider advance to next field
+* [ ] Allow passing components for next/prev
+* [ ] implment afterSlide and beforeSlide hooks

 ### Examples